-N the last issue of your magazine you refer to the L's egregation of colored and white people in St. Louis, which it is now proposed to extend from "Jim Crow" cars and separate schools to "white and black blocks."
+In the last issue of your magazine you refer to the segregation of colored and white people in St. Louis, which it is now proposed to extend from "Jim Crow" cars and separate schools to "white and black blocks."

 I would like to point out that separate schools are the cause of most of all the other forms of segregation.
 In the separate school the children of each feel that they are different.
 The white child soon finds that on account of his color he must be segregated from his next-door playmates of darker skin.
 The black child soon realizes that his progress may be handicapped by his color.
-This ever-present feeling may prevent his principle his beat to his result. his color.
-This ever-presen giving his best to his work.
+This ever-present feeling may prevent his giving his best to his work.